polarfire-soc/apps/linux_applications/Source/Accessing_Fabric_LSRAM_using_UIO/Readme.md

 ## Description

 In the Libero design, Fabric LSRAM component is interfaced to the MSS using FIC_0 and it is accessible to the processors at 0x61000000.
-More information on the Libero design is available on [GitHub](https://github.com/polarfire-soc/icicle-kit-reference-design).
+For more information about the Libero design, see [ICICLE Kit Reference Design](https://github.com/polarfire-soc/icicle-kit-reference-design).

 The pre-built Linux image includes the following customization to access LSRAM from user space.